 The takeaway

-Identify PPC strategy goals that align with the company’s goals.
+Identify PPC strategy goals that align with the company’s goals first.
 Then, choose your metrics carefully based on those goals so you can track what is most important to the business.